lacau/zssn/README.md

 ## **Technologies and why**

 * ***Java with spring(boot, data, web)*** - Reduce development and unit test time, scalable and realiable, large community, lots of good quality documentation, avoids write boilerplate code, provides embedded http servers.
 Actually it speaks for itself.
+* ***Docker*** - Standardizing your environment, ensure consistency across multiple development/release cycles, eliminate the “it works on my machine” :), all major cloud computing providers support it(AWS/GCP).
 * ***HSQLDB*** - Lightweight embedded database, easy to migrate, accept in memory manipulation to integration tests.
 Do not require a local installed database system to easy up and running.
 * ***Flyway*** - Powerful tool to migrate and assure database consistency on a continuous deployment/delivery.
 * ***Actuator*** - It's always crucial to have a good monitoring mechanism with easy access, has a very simple integration with grafana and prometheus.